Call center software

 Call monitoring and whispering

-In the end, both features help contact centers—which often struggle with high turnover—train agents more quickly and efficiently.
+In the end, both features enable contact centers—which often struggle with high turnover—to train agents more quickly and efficiently.

 Call center analytics

-While call monitoring and whispering gives managers the chance to observe and coach their employees in real-time, call center analytics provides the big picture.
-Call center analytics allow you to observe and report on metrics such as:
+While call monitoring and whispering allow managers to observe and coach their employees in real time, call center analytics provide the big picture.
+Call center analytics allow you to report on various metrics, including: